 What is a credit report?

-On a regular basis, the companies that lend money or issue credit cards to you (banks, finance companies, credit unions, retailers, etc.) send the credit reporting agencies specific and factual information about their financial relationship with you—when you opened up your account, if you make your payments on time, if you miss a payment, or if you have gone over your credit limit, etc.
+On a regular basis, the companies that lend money or issue credit cards to you (banks, finance companies, credit unions, retailers, etc.) send credit reporting agencies specific and factual information about their financial relationship with you.
+In other words, they’ll let the credit reporting agencies know when you opened up your account, if you make your payments on time, if you miss a payment and if you have gone over your credit limit.

 What’s in a Credit Report?

 The major sections found on a credit report are as follows: